-Allegations may relate to poor practice where an adult's or another young person's behaviour is inappropriate and may be causing concern to a young person/adult at risk.
-Poor practice includes any behaviour which contravenes the Code of Conduct and Ethics (Appendix S), infringes an individual's rights and/or is a failure to fulfil the highest standards of care.
+Allegations may relate to poor practice where an adult's or another young person's behaviour is inappropriate and may be causing concern to a young personPoor practice includes any behaviour which contravenes the Code of Conduct and Ethics (Appendix S), infringes an individual's rights and/or is a failure to fulfil the highest standards of care.
 Poor practice is unacceptable in the sporting environment and will be treated seriously and appropriate actions taken in line with the BTC Disciplinary Policy.